Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: OPTIMIZATION ALGORITHM

 According to the constraints in \eqref{op44s3}, we are optimizing the objective over a unit hypersphere rather than the simplex.
-Before solving the problem in \eqref{op44s3}, we extend it to a more general case and then will provide a new algorithm for solving it.
+Before solving the problem in \eqref{op44s3}, we extend it to a more general case where nodes have different selections costs, and then we provide a new algorithm for solving it.